 Meet Kacie, the Parent Coach

 It takes a village!
 Who is in your tribe?
 Where does your support come from as a parent?
-The Village Parent Connection was founded to positively impact the Parent-Child relationship by increasing Parent's tools and knowledge of Early Childhood Development.
+The Village Parent was founded to positively impact the Parent-Child relationship by increasing Parent's tools and knowledge of Early Childhood Development.

 Kacie, the founder, is a mother and educator who believes in the power of a positive family dynamic.
 She has over 16 years of experience working with children and parents in her community.
 She supports families through parent coaching, public speaking, and teaching parenting classes.